NixOS/rfcs/rfcs/0145-doc-strings.md

 - Will `nix` itself implement native support like in rust -> `cargo doc`

-- How can a tool keep the connection from where a docstring was defined and where the attribute was exposed (lib/default.nix exposes mapAttrs which is defined at lib/attrsets.nix)
+- How can a tool keep the connection from where a docstring was defined and where the attribute was exposed (lib/default. nix exposes mapAttrs which is defined at lib/attrsets. nix)
   - There are more complicated things.

 -> Answer: A Tool might be able to keep track of a percentage of expressions, and sometimes it may be very hard or impossible.
 For that case, the doc-string can offer a dedicated Keyword to override the scope.